vickynguyen3/NLP_Portfolio/README.md

 ---
 ## N-Gram Language Model
 Building a language model from ngrams and a reflection on the utility of ngram language models.
+[Narrative here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/N-GramsNarrative.pdf)
 We created a bigram and unigram dictionaries for English, French, and Italian using the provided training data where the key is the unigram or bigram text.
 The value is the count of that unigram and bigram in the data.
+You can find [Program 1 here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/main.py)

 We then calculate the probabilities for each langauge and compare against the true labels.
+You can find [Program 2 here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/calculate.py)